Combative McCarthy deflects questions about his conversations with Trump surrounding the Jan. 6 attack

 The committee is specifically interested in a Jan.
 11 conference call between McCarthy and House Republicans.
 The GOP leader reportedly said during the call that Trump, in previous one-on-one conversations, had admitted “some degree of responsibility” for the deadly storming of the Capitol by a mob of his supporters.
-Around that time, the two reportedly discussed the consequences that the former president could face following the insurrection.
+Around that time, the two reportedly discussed the consequences that Trump could face following the insurrection.

 The panel is also interested in a call McCarthy had with Trump on Jan.
 6 as the riot unfolded.